vandyand/JQuery_Calculator/README.md

-Simple calculator using jquery and bootstrap -
+Simple calculator using jquery and bootstrap. calc.html and calc.js must be in the same directory to work.